Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Benchmarks

 \subsection{2D Mixed PDEs}

-This dataset is presented by DPOT \cite{hao2024dpot}, which consists of the following 12 datasets from 4 benchmarks.
-These datasets are aggregated to pre-train a foundational neural PDE solver.
+This benchmark is collected by DPOT \cite{hao2024dpot}, which consists of the following 12 diverse subsets from 4 benchmarks.
+We only conduct \emph{in-distribution tests} in the 2D mixed PDEs.
+Notably, the in- distribution test set also involves challenging variations in the PDE components.
+See Figure \ref{fig:showcase_dpot} for a visual representations.

-\paragraph{FNO-$\nu$} This benchmark considers the 2D Navier-Stokes equation for a viscous, incompressible fluid in vorticity form on the unit torus.
+\paragraph{FNO-$\nu$ \cite{li2021fourier}} This well-established benchmark considers the 2D Navier-Stokes equation for a viscous, incompressible fluid in vorticity form on the unit torus.
 The task is to estimate the vorticity field of the future ten timesteps on a regular $64\times 64$ grid based on the initial ten timesteps observations of the vorticity field.
-The only varying PDE component in this dataset is the viscosity coefficient, which varies in $\{1\times10^{-5},1\times10^{-4},1\times10^{-3}\}$.
-We utilize 1000, 9800, and 1000 instances for each viscosity value to pre-train or finetune our model, and use the rest 200 instances to test its performance.
+The only varying PDE component in this dataset is the \emph{viscosity coefficient}, which takes values from the set $\{1\times10^{-5}, 1\times10^{-4}, 1\times10^{-3}\}$.
+We use 1,000 instances for the viscosity value $1\times10^{-5}$, 9,800 instances for $1\times10^{-4}$, and 1,000 instances for $1\times10^{-3}$ to pre-train or fine-tune our model.
+The remaining 200 instances are used for testing its performance.
+In in-distribution tests, the initial conditions vary across samples.

-\paragraph{PDEBench}The following three datasets are derived from PDEBench, encompassing the compressible Navier-Stokes equation, the diffusion-reaction equation, and the shallow-water equation.
+\paragraph{PDEBench \cite{takamoto2022pdebench}}The following three subsets are derived from PDEBench~\cite{takamoto2022pdebench}, encompassing three distinct equations: the compressible Navier-Stokes equation (\emph{CNS}), the diffusion-reaction equation (\emph{DR}), and the shallow-water equation (\emph{SWE}).
 All datasets considered in PDEBench adhere to periodic boundary conditions.
+The spatial resolution of this benchmark is $128\times128$.

-\textbf{(1) The \textbf{compressible Navier-Stokes equation}} models compressible fluid dynamics, such as shock wave formation and propagation.
-In this dataset, two domain-wise components are considered, namely Mach number and shear viscosity.
-For these two components, this dataset provides four combinations, which are $(1,0.1), (1,0.01), (0.1,0.1), (0.1,0.01)$.
-Each combination provides 9000 instances for training and 200 instances for testing.
-The instances in this dataset take the spatial resolution of $128 \times 128$, and the task is to predict the future 11 timesteps of vorticity, pressure and density given the initial 10 timesteps of observations.
+\textbf{(1) The compressible Navier-Stokes equation} models compressible fluid dynamics, including phenomena such as shock wave formation and propagation.
+In this dataset, two dominant domain-wise components are considered: the \emph{Mach number} ($M$) and \emph{shear viscosity} ($\zeta$).
+The dataset includes four combinations of these components, represented as coefficient pairs ($M, \zeta$): $(1, 0.1), (1, 0.01), (0.1, 0.1), (0.1, 0.01)$.
+Each combination provides 9,000 instances for training and 200 for testing.
+The task involves predicting the next 11 timesteps of multiple physical fields—vorticity, pressure, and density—given the initial 10 timesteps of observations.
+In in-distribution tests, the initial conditions vary across samples.